MonkDeveper/intimdestruction/README.md

 If you are found tampering with, modifying, or redistributing this code without permission, you agree to pay a fine ranging from **£300 to £3000**, depending on the severity of the violation.
 Legal action will be pursued for any breach of the terms, and civil or criminal charges may apply.
 ```

-This `README.md` includes the instructions for cloning the repository and a comprehensive legal notice regarding the usage, copyright, fines, and terms of service.